Why not a pedicure?

 An initial visit fee at your home is $125, which includes the treatment.
 Follow up visits are $80.

 We staff into many Council on Aging/ Senior centers where the fee is less (see below) We cover from Leominster throughout the Pioneer Valley, into the Berkshires.
 We believe all feet deserve great care, but we also have to pay for gas.

 We deliberately keep our Council on Aging/ Senior Center pricing as low as possible.
 We are able to do this when COA’s/ senior centers help us with the overhead.
 At some senior centers, there are grants and donations that help offset the price.
 Please call your local center for details.
 Initial sessions at COA take longer than the 30 mins typically allocated.
 At some senior centers, there are certain “new patient” slots and additional new patient fees.
 Please call your local senior center for details.

 We work with Area Service Access Points (ASAPS) like Life Path, Highland Valley, Montachusetts, WMEC and Elder Services of Berkshire County, so if you are receiving assistance from them please ask your case worker if you are eligible for foot care services.

 Whose feet do you take care of?

-Our youngest patient is 14.
-Her mother didn’t want her to get bunions or her feet to hurt.
+Our youngest patient is 8.
+Her mother wanted her to learn how to balance on her feet.
 Our oldest patient is 107 and still walks around town.
 We care for active people who are walkers, runners, health care workers, food service providers, factory workers and even cyclists.
 In a nutshell, we work with people who don’t want their feet or knees to hurt.
 We also take care of people who can not move their limbs, and people who are bed bound or confined to wheel chairs or even on vents.
 Feet are often undervalued and not recognized for their important contribution to our health.
 Anyone who values their foot health and needs just a little professional foot care and TLC is a potential client of ours.